PGCert Secondary Education (Physical Education) with recommendation for QTS

 The Application Process

-Following receipt of you application form from the Graduate Teacher Training Registry (GTTR), there are three stages:
+Following receipt of your application from UCAS, there are three stages:

-- Initial screening by the Admissions Office for status, degree classification and GCSE requirements.
-In the case of some overseas qualifications, Brunel International may be consulted about the equivalence of these with British qualifications;
+Stage One: Application forms are screened by the Admissions Office for status, degree classification, school experience and GCSE requirements.
+In the case of overseas qualifications, Brunel International may be consulted about the equivalence of those without British qualifications;

-- Applications will then be passed to Admissions Tutors for the PGCert course you are applying to.
-The form will be scrutinised according to the criteria set out above.
-In addition, your application may highlight any questions or areas that Tutors may ask or explore if you are invited for an interview;
+Stage Two: Applications will then be passed to Admissions Tutors for the PGCert course you are applying to.
+The form will be scrutinised according to the criteria set out above and will be used to form the basis of questions if you are invited for interview;

-Following the interview we will consider all components of the process and will inform you of our decision as soon as possible.
+Following the interview we will consider all components of the process and Brunel Admissions will inform you of the decision as soon as possible.

 English Language Requirements